Engage Your Network with Education, Training, and Activities

-Alliance for Response communities around the country are sustaining cooperative networks by providing training opportunities, mutual assistance, and a role for cultural institutions in disaster planning at local and state levels.
+Alliance for Response communities around the country sustain cooperative networks by providing training opportunities, mutual assistance, and a role for cultural institutions in disaster planning at local and state levels.
 What follows are workshop ideas, projects, and resources developed by emergency networks around the country.
-Visit the individual AFR networks online to see what they’ve been doing.
-And help us compile a comprehensive collection of Tool Kit resources by sharing your network’s activities and products.
+Help us compile a comprehensive collection of Tool Kit resources by sharing your network’s activities and products.

 Incident Command System

-Learn the basics of the Incident Command System.
-Free training is available online from FEMA.
+- Learn the basics of the Incident Command System.
+The Federal Emergency Management Agency (FEMA) provides free training online:

 FEMA ICS-100: Introduction to the Incident Command System